 The two layers are, in a way, aware of each other.
 And they interact.

 Imp knows she cannot always trust her memories.
-She tells us this almost right away (page 12).
+She admits this almost right away (page 12).
 But her memories are still her memories, and they are frequently all she has to go on.
-And she has no investment in lying to us in the long run—the book we are reading is an attempt to divine the truth:
+And she has no investment in lying to her manuscript in the long run—the book we end up reading feels like her novel-length attempt to divine the truth: